ILIAS-eLearning/ILIAS/Services/AssessmentQuestion/docs/readme.md

 * Should ilTable(2) be changed to support the Assessment Question service?
     * ilTable(2) does not support list iterators
     * ilTable(2) does not support row objects

+# Remaining Issues

+* The current implemenation for an offline export of questions (question presentation that acts client side) and the regular presentation implementation for questions using the solution backend of the assessment question service needs to be merged in the future

 # Future Requirements